Are you an adviser? Go to Unbiased Pro

 Your employer will have its own workplace pension scheme, and many employers prefer to stick with their own scheme.
 In addition, not all SIPPs allow employer contributions.

-If your employer agrees to pay into your SIPP, they can contribute either by cheque, direct debit or BACS.
+If your employer does agree to pay into your SIPP, they can contribute either by cheque, direct debit or BACS.
 There’s no limit to the amount an employer can contribute besides the £60,000 cap for tax relief.

 Get pension advice